-- 72. Good access by gently sloping paths from the parking spaces and pavements to one low step (with added small ramp) up to a low thresh at the entrance doors.
+- 76. Good access by gently sloping paths from the parking spaces and pavements to one low step (with added small ramp) up to a low thresh at the entrance doors.
 Doors wide enough for independent use in a chair.
-Ideally the step might be removed by raising the path. - 73.
-Inside the pair of Nave doors are narrow and on strong floor springs without stand opens making independent chair use impossible and may be difficult for the infirm.
-This is acceptable if the doors are always manned but change for independent use is preferable. - 74.
+Ideally the step might be removed by raising the path. - 77.
+The pair of Nave doors are narrow and on strong floor springs without stand opens making independent chair use impossible.
+This is acceptable if the doors are always manned or held open on the cabin hooks. - 78.
 The Nave is level to the Chancel step.
-No clear space for one or more chair users to sit with other worshippers. - 75.
+No clear space for chair users to sit with other worshippers. - 79.
 No access to the wcs, Clergy Vestry or Gallery for chair users and poor for the infirm.
 Good handrails at the stairs but due to tight spaces further improvement of access to the upper levels is not practical.
-The wc sizes being small, improvement to chair standard would involve demolition and rebuilding the wc off the Narthex.
+The wcs being narrow, improvement to wheelchair standard would involve demolition and rebuilding the wc off the Narthex which would not be difficult.